Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/02_introduction-to-inflection.md

 As a native English speaker, the most important thing to understand about Icelandic immediately is that it functions very differently from English.
 Most prominently, this is because of inflection.
 Icelandic is a heavily inflected language, while English is not.

 ## What Is Inflection?
-Inflection refers to the process whereby a word changes its ending to show different pieces of information or create new meanings.
-These pieces of information can include, for example, who is doing something, when it’s happening, or whether something is singular or plural.
+Inflection refers to the process whereby a word changes its ending to show different pieces of information.
+These pieces of information can include: who is doing something, when it’s happening, or whether something is singular or plural.
 In a less-inflected language, like English, these pieces of information are typically supplied by word order or additional words.

 *Note: Grammatical inflection is completely different than the kind of inflection meant by modulating the pitch of one’s voice.*